madhuakula/kubernetes-goat/guide/src/scenarios/scenario-9.md

 ![Scenario 9 before secrets](images/sc-9-4.png)

-* Now we can create our own helm chart to give permission to default service account full cluster admin access, as by default the current pod deployed in default namespace which has default service account
+* Now we can create our own helm chart to give permissions to default service account full cluster admin access, as by default the current pod deployed in default namespace which has the default service account

 ```bash
 helm --host tiller-deploy.kube-system:44134 install --name pwnchart /pwnchart